magnesj/ResInsight/docs/ResultInspection.md

 ![]({{ site.baseurl }}/images/mohrsCircles.png)

-The Mohr's circle plot shows three circles representing the 3D state of stress for selected cells.
+The Mohr's circle plot shows three circles representing the 3D state of stress for a selected cell.
 In addition, it shows the envelope, calculated from the *cohesion* and *friction angle* given in the geo mechanical view's property editor.
+Several sets of circles and envelopes can be added by selecting more than one cell in any view (as in image above).